 Honors Housing After the First Year

 After the first year, Honors students can continue living in Honors housing on a space available basis, or choose from a variety of housing options available in non-Honors buildings during room selection.
-Returning Honors students may choose to live in McMahon Hall (traditional-style hall) and Snow Hall (suite-style residence hall) in South Campus.
+Returning Honors students may choose to live in Shippee Hall and Snow Hall (suite-style residence hall)or New South.
 Housing in an Honors community after the first year is not guaranteed, nor does Residential Life or the Honors Program guarantee on campus housing for four years.

 American Sign Language Housing is an accessible living community open to ASL students, Deaf, DeafBlind and hard-of-hearing students, and others who know American Sign Language.
 ASL Housing consists of one co-ed floor of a residential building located in the Alumni Quad.
 This community is dedicated to promoting accessibility for the Deaf community and encouraging the learning of American Sign Language on campus.

 - Located near the center of campus, Alumni Quad is a 30-second walk from two dining halls, and just a few minutes walk from Gampel Pavilion, the UConn Bookstore, the Rec Center, and Homer Babbidge Library.